Variations in Population Characteristics (Edexcel A Level Geography): Revision Note

 • There are significant variations in population characteristics within larger urban settlements (towns and cities)

-• The inner city areas has a larger proportion of younger working age people, whilst the suburbs are dominated by families
+• The inner city areas have a larger proportion of younger working-age people, whilst families dominate the suburbs

 • The inner city attracts higher numbers of university students and graduates (internal migration), compared to the suburbs